GeorgySk/et_mdc_pygwb/README.md

-# How to run a parallel pygwb pipeline on Reana cluster with ET MDC data
+# How to run a parallel pygwb pipeline on the VRE-Reana cluster with ET MDC data

+The scripts on this repository are configured to run on the Reana VRE instance.
+However, the pipeline can be run on any Reana instance by adapting the reana credentials.

 ## Setup
 For setting up the certificates and the accounts, see [How to run a serial pygwb pipeline on Reana cluster with ET MDC data](https://gist.github.com/GeorgySk/5cd862712d5e4d3d3cdb24275b02c877).